Mahdijamebozorg/flutter_crop_diseases/README.md

 # Crop diseases
-A flutter deep learning application which can classify plant disease by scanning its leaf
+A flutter deep learning application which can classify plants disease by scanning leaves

 <div align="center">
   <a>